OpenZeppelin/cairo-contracts/docs/Access.md

 ### Granting and revoking roles

-The ERC20 token example above uses `_grant_role`, an internal function that is useful when programmatically assigning roles (such as during construction).
+The ERC20 token example above uses `_grant_role`, an `internal` function that is useful when programmatically assigning roles (such as during construction).
 But what if we later want to grant the 'minter' role to additional accounts?

-By default, accounts with a role cannot grant it or revoke it from other accounts: all having a role does is making the `assert_only_role` check pass.
+By default, **accounts with a role cannot grant it or revoke it from other accounts**: all having a role does is making the `assert_only_role` check pass.
 To grant and revoke roles dynamically, you will need help from the role’s *admin*.

 Every role has an associated admin role, which grants permission to call the `grant_role` and `revoke_role` functions.
 A role can be granted or revoked by using these if the calling account has the corresponding admin role.
 Multiple roles may have the same admin role to make management easier.
 A role’s admin can even be the same role itself, which would cause accounts with that role to be able to also grant and revoke it.